cartalyst/sentry/README.md

-# Sentry 2.0
+# Sentry 2.1

-Sentry 2.0 adds new features like ACL (permissions) to the already simple, easy to use authorization and authentication package built for FuelPHP.
+After the introduction of features like ACL (permissions) in 2.0, the new 2.1 version extends this by bringing you support for guest permissions.

 ##Features